JaneliaSciComp/G4_Display_Tools/G4_Protocol_Designer/User-Instructions.md

 # Trouble-shooting

 ## Common errors and how to fix them.

 Many common errors will create a dialog box telling you there is a problem, but some of them may be vague if you are new to MATLAB or to this software.
 Here are some of the most error messages and what to do about them:

-### “You must select a trial” or “Only one trial may be selected.”
+### "You must select a trial" or "Only one trial may be selected."

 Some of the functionality in the designer can only be performed on one trial at a time.
 If you get this error, scroll through all your trials and make sure a second one isn’t selected somewhere.

-### “You cannot edit that field in this mode.”
+### "You cannot edit that field in this mode."

 Most modes only allow certain parameters to be changed in that mode.
 You are trying to edit a parameter not available for the mode.
 Check the mode value for your trial and make sure it is correct for what you’re trying to do.